 So when a person is diagnosed with Autism, it means they fall somewhere on this spectrum.
 Each part of the spectrum has different symptoms, which means that every case of Autism is unique.

 When treating Autism, some people have had such success that they no longer test on the spectrum.
 Does this mean that you can cure Autism?
 That’s really up for interpretation, but the practical outlook is to focus on improving the symptoms.

 There is certainly a wide range of opinions on autism.
-On one end you have people that are very proud of being autistic and want it to be seen as a gift rather than a disease.
+On one end you have people that are very proud to be autistic and want it to be seen as a gift rather than a disorder.
 On the other end, autism is studied by the Center for Disease Control and Prevention, which focuses on diseases in the U.S., and includes researchers actively looking for cures to autism.